What to expect at your first appointment | Acupuncture Kelowna

 • Past treatments or diagnoses

-This isn't a standard checkbox-style intake.
-Using Classical Chinese Medicine (CCM) principles, we follow the threads of your story and often connect symptoms that might seem unrelated, but are deeply linked in this holistic system.
+Using Classical Chinese Medicine (CCM) principles, we look for patterns and often connect symptoms that might seem unrelated.

 Diagnostic Tools: Palpation, Pulse, and Tongue